antofic/GraphCodable/Docs/UserGuide.md

   // 3) istantiate the value
   let decodedValue = decodableType(from: ...)
   ```
-  Furthermore, the need to manage the names of the types also disappears, because only the types must be managed inside the package.
+  Furthermore, the need to manage the type names inside the package also disappears, because types suffices.

   Beyond the real possibility of offering functions such as ``func serializeType( type:Any.Type ) -> [UInt8]`` and ``func deserializeType( from:[UInt8] ) -> Any.Type``, which I do not discuss because I do not   have the skills, I do not understand what problem such a feature can pose to security.
   There is nothing I can do with the decoded ``Any.type`` if I don't check for conformance to a predefined protocol first.
 Only after I have done this can I use the type to build instances.
   But this functionality does not exist and therefore it is necessary to keep a repository of all possible types that may be encountered during decode.

-  Another possibility is to automate the generation of the repository, which however requires the use of some magic in the compiler.
+  Another possibility is to automate the generation of the repository, which however requires the use of some magic: the compiler must keep track of all GCodable types encountered during compilation and automatically generate the code to register them.